 The COSHH Regulations provide a framework to protect people at work against health risks that may arise from work activities that expose them to hazardous substances.
 The control measures requisite to prevent harm are documented in the form of a COSHH assessment.
 It’s a common misconception that risk assessment is the identification of the hazardous properties of a substance; the hazardous properties of a substance constitute its potential to cause harm, while the risk is the likelihood that it will cause harm in the actual circumstances of use.

 An assessor must appreciate the difference between these two concepts.
 The purpose of a chemical risk assessment (the COSHH assessment) is to ensure that a valid decision is made about the control measures which should to be taken to prevent or control exposure to substances hazardous to health.
 In practical terms, a risk assessment will demonstrate that suitable and sufficient judgement has been taken to reach these.

 A pragmatic, common sense approach should be adopted with regard to writing assessments.
-The principle behind a risk assessment is that it should enable a person undertaking an activity (whatever their expertise) to:
+The principle behind a risk assessment is that it should enable a person undertaking an activity to: